-- complex skip patterns - calculation of scores - SP file variables that combine information from prior and current round (if, for example, the SP moved or had a change in marital status) - OP file variables that reflect earlier information (such as education, denoted by "when added" in the label) or combine information from prior and current round (such as selected spouse characteristics, denoted by "updated and new" in the label)
+• OP file variables that reflect earlier information (such as education, denoted by "when added" in the label) or combine information from prior and current round (such as selected spouse characteristics, denoted by "updated and new" in the label)

-The table below provides a brief description of derived variables that appear in all Rounds, and derived variables introduced in Round 2.
+The table below provides a brief description of derived variables that appear in all Rounds or initial Round (2011 or 2015), and derived variables introduced in the round following initial round (Round 2 or 6).
 For a complete list of all derived variables, including variable names, labels, items used in development, and values see Appendix III.
-Derived Variable s=available on sensitive file
+Derived Variable Specifications.
+Following the table, we include more detailed information about selected derived variables.